ArinaBr/ProjectsInC/README.md

 # ProjectsInCpp
-Procedural programming projects in C++
+Procedural programming projects in C++ <br />
+(These projects were completed in the 1st year of study)